mintmemory/Labeler_PEC/README.md

-# Labeler_ActiveSpace: Automated labeling of CASSCF/CASPT2 data
+# Labeler_ActiveSpace: Automated labeling of potential energy data
-A Python code to label CASSCF/CASPT2(or NEVPT2) data whether the given data point contributes to obtaining a good potential energy curve.
+A Python code to label data whether the given data point contributes to obtaining a good potential energy curve.

 # Prerequisites